gsa-oes/office-of-evaluation-sciences/_projects/2309-decreasing-abandonment-of-calls-to-988.md

 ---
 This evaluation is currently being implemented.
 We have created this project page as a mechanism to pre-specify what data will be collected, what we plan to measure, and how we’ll conduct our analysis.
 We believe this is a critical component of conducting transparent, replicable, and high-quality research; and aim to share our Analysis Plans whenever possible.

-The Analysis Plan at the right indicates the date locked, and you can verify our upload date <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2309-decreasing-abandonment-of-calls-to-988-analysis-plan.pdf">on GitHub</a>.
+The Analysis Plan at the right indicates the date locked, and you can verify our upload date <a class="usa-link usa-link--external" href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2309-decreasing-abandonment-of-calls-to-988-analysis-plan.pdf">on GitHub</a>.

 Check back for results!